 Bridging the River

-Bewdley Rotary aiming to get a walking and cycle track over the Severn at Dowles
+Bewdley Rotary is trying to bring all interested parties together to get a walking and cycle track over the Severn at Dowles

 In 1864 the first steam train travelled on the Wyre Forest line from Bewdley to Tenbury.
 It ran north from Bewdley station for a distance of about a mile on a single line track alongside the Severn Valley Railway before diverging to the west to cross the river Severn at Dowles Bridge and would have stopped at a station in the Wyre Forest before progressing to Cleobury Mortimer.